 for a new type of visa, and then re-enter the U.S. using the new visa

 - Submit a Change of Status application to USCIS while

-home residency rule, you must travel out of the U.S. to change your status
+home residence requirement, they must travel out of the U.S. to change their status

 or get a waiver of the requirement.

 of visa status is needed to study at Winthrop University.
-If you are admitted to Winthrop and eligible to file a change of status application, the International Center will assist you in this process.
+If admitted and eligible to file a change of status application, the International Center will assist in this process.